A Once-in-a-Generation Conservation Opportunity

 echo.
 All this effort is to catch the eye of females in the nearby

 Sadly, this elaborate courtship ritual could come to an end.
-The sage grouse is disappearing right before our eyes and will likely disappear in our lifetime if we fail to act.
+The sage grouse is disappearing right before our eyes and will likely disappear in our lifetime if we fail to act (see our time-lapse map).
 But we still have a chance to save the sage grouse.

 Oil and gas extraction, livestock grazing and invasive species have contributed to the dramatic loss of sagebrush habitat vital for the species’ survival.